 DC is a leader in mobility and smart city innovation

 As the center for transportation innovation, Washington, DC continues to be a leader in advanced mobility.

 DC was the first city Zipcar founders chose to expand outside of its home city.
 In 2014, executives at app-based ride-booking services hailed Washington as a model city after the DC Council approved some of the most industry friendly rules of any city.

 DC is ready for autonomous vehicles

-The DC government is a leader in thinking through autonomous vehicle policy and implementation, a perfect fit for the autonomous vehicles and robotics that are critical to Amazon’s long-term success.
-DC already has favorable conditions for autonomous vehicles.
+The DC government is a leader in thinking through autonomous vehicle policy and implementation and has favorable conditions for autonomous vehicles.